-(e) Revenue recognition
+f) Revenue recognition

-Revenue is measured at the fair value of the consideration received or receivable.
+"Revenue is measured at the fair value of the consideration received or receivable.
 Revenue is reduced for estimated customer returns, rebates and other similar allowances.
 Traffic receipts and private hire revenue are recognised upon performance of services and represents receipts from sale of tickets and hire of buses.

-Revenue is measured based on the consideration to which the Company and the Group expect to be entitled in a contract with a customer.
-Revenue is recognised when or as the Company and the Group satisfy a performance obligation by transferring control of a promised service or asset to a customer.
+Revenue is measured based on the consideration to which an entity expects to be entitled in a contract with a customer.
+Revenue is recognised when or as an entity satisfies a performance obligation by transferring control of a promised service or asset to a customer.
 Control is either transferred over time or at a point in time.
 The Group derives revenue from sales of shops and apartments which are recognised at point in time.
 Room revenue derived from rental of apartments are recognised as and when the services are provided and are recognised over time.
 Syndic fees are recognised as and when the services are provided and are recognised over time.
 Rental income is recognised on a straight and accrual basis over the lease terms.